vrui-vr/management_interface/docs/usage.md

 **What each card shows:**

 - System name and connection status
-- Running servers (tracking driver + compositing server) with status dots
+- Running servers (tracking driver + compositing server) with status monitoring dots
 - Connected devices with battery levels and tracking state

 **Card actions:**